 Major John Frederick Arthur Trotter, OBE (1887 – 1955)

 A 2nd Lieutenant in the Royal Field Reserve Artillery from Frome, Somerset, on 9 September 1912 John Trotter became the first pupil of the Lakes Flying Company, the first British hydro-aeroplane school, to receive a flying lesson.
 He passed his tests on 12 October.
-On 12 November, he was granted Royal Aero Club Aviator’s Hydro-aeroplane Certificate No.360, the first Certificate with the tests on a hydro-aeroplane.
+On 12 November, he was granted Royal Aero Club Aviator’s Hydro-aeroplane Certificate No.360, the first Certificate with the tests taken on a hydro-aeroplane.
 Throughout, he had been taught to fly on a hydro-aeroplane at Windermere: Waterhen.
 The last Hydro-aeroplane Certificate awarded at Windermere, on 16 August 1916, was also following the tests on Waterhen.

 Oscar Gnosspelius was requested by Trotter to design him a two-seat hydro-aeroplane, which was built by Borwick & Sons.
 In the Aeroplane magazine of 10 April 1913, it was commented that ‘Mr Trotter is getting well on with a large and powerful machine on the newest and most approved lines’.
 The Gnosspelius-Trotter biplane was launched on 8 September 1913, but made its last flight on 11 November.